brainfoolong/cryptojs-aes-php/README.md

 Also, there's a good article about PHP issues/info related to this
 library: https://stackoverflow.com/questions/16600708/how-do-you-encrypt-and-decrypt-a-php-string/30159120#30159120

+## Alternatives - ASCON

+You may wonder if there are alternatives to AES encryption that you can use in PHP/JS.
+ASCON is a newer, lightweight cipher that have been selected in 2023 by the [NIST](https://csrc.nist.gov/projects/lightweight-cryptography) as the new standard for lightweight cryptography, which may suite your needs.
+I have created libraries for both PHP and JS which you can find at https://github.com/brainfoolong/php-ascon and https://github.com/brainfoolong/js-ascon

 ## Requirements

 * PHP with OpenSSL Support: http://php.net/manual/en/openssl.installation.php